ewdlop/BillionDollarIdeas/Database OS.md

 - **Nitro Hypervisor** – AWS’s hypervisor for running EC2 instances efficiently.

 Would you like more details on performance optimizations for a specific database OS?

+## An operating system designed for a database.

+Operating system optimized database.

+An operating system designs an OS?